gdscwm/Teachable-Machine/README.md

 python -m pip install -U matplotlib
 ```

-Import matplot at the top of the script:
+Import matplot at the top of the script and add tensorflow:

 ```
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt import tensorflow as tf
 ```